Ernest Barnes: Birth and education

 Barnes was the eldest of four sons of John Starkie Barnes and Jane Elizabeth Kerry, both elementary school head-teachers.
 In 1883 Barnes' father was appointed Inspector of Schools in Birmingham, a position that he occupied throughout the rest of his working life.
 Barnes was educated at King Edward's School, Birmingham, and in 1893 went up to Cambridge as a Scholar of Trinity College.
 He was bracketed Second Wrangler in 1896 and was placed in the first division of the first class in Part II of the Mathematical Tripos in 1897.
 In the following year he was awarded the first Smith's Prize and was duly elected to a Trinity Fellowship.
 During his time as a Fellow he served on the committee of Cambridge University Liberal Club from 1899 to 1901.
 He was appointed a lecturer in mathematics in 1902, junior dean in 1906–1908 and a tutor in 1908.
 He graduated ScD of the University of Cambridge in 1907 and was elected a Fellow of the Royal Society in 1909.
 In the years that followed, Barnes was assigned to be Ramanujan's tutor and agreed with G. H. Hardy's assessment of his brilliance.

+Barnes presented at the Gifford Lectures in Aberdeen in 1927, 1928 and 1929; he spoke on ‘Scientific Theory and Religion’.
+The lectures were published in 1933.

 Ministry

 In the same year he became a lecturer in mathematics, Barnes was made deacon by the Bishop of London and from 1906 to 1908 was Junior Dean of Trinity.
 In 1915, Barnes left Cambridge, and his career as a professional mathematician, upon his appointment as Master of the Temple in London.
-This was followed in 1918 by a canonry of Westminster Abbey and finally, in 1924, by consecration to the Bishopric of Birmingham, an office he held until April 1953, when he had to retire on account of ill-health.
-He died at his home in Sussex at the age of 79, survived by his wife and two sons.
-A bronze memorial tablet to him, as the third bishop of Birmingham, was erected in the south aisle of Birmingham Cathedral, near where his ashes, together with those of his wife, are placed under the pavement marked by a slab with the initials "EWB".
+This was followed in 1918 by a canonry of Westminster Abbey.
+In 1924 he was consecrated as the Bishopric of Birmingham, an office he held until April 1953, when he had to retire on account of ill-health.